 User-Centred Energy Systems Academy

 #19 Encouraging heat pump adoption in Ireland: Insights from Behavioural Economics.
-Karl Purcell, the Program Manager of the Behavioural Economics unit at the Sustainable Energy Authority of Ireland (SEAI).
+Presented by Karl Purcell, the Program Manager of the Behavioural Economics unit at the Sustainable Energy Authority of Ireland (SEAI).
 Presentation Slides.

 #18 Including gender: policy choices towards a just energy transition.
 Presented by Mariëlle Feenstra – University of Twente, Joy Clancy – University of Twente and Martin Hultman – Chalmers University.
 Presentation Slides.